-[ASCII AND LINKS] The time series dataset for the NBER Macroeconomics Annual 2015 paper "Trends and Cycles in China's Macroeconomy" by Chung, Chen, Waggoner, and Zha and the manuscript "China's Macroeconomic Time Series: Methods and Implications" by Higgins and Zha: the April 2015 vintage dataset downloadable at the NBER website or the CQER data website.
+[LINKS] The time series dataset for the NBER Macroeconomics Annual 2015 paper "Trends and Cycles in China's Macroeconomy" by Chung, Chen, Waggoner, and Zha and the manuscript "China's Macroeconomic Time Series: Methods and Implications" by Higgins and Zha: the April 2015 vintage dataset downloadable at the NBER website or the CQER data website.
 Please consult readme_data201504.txt for instructions of how to use this dataset.
 For an updated and expanded dataset, visit the CQER website of the Federal Reserve Bank of Atlanta.

 [ZIP] The Mathematica code DSGE_Perturb_Code.zip for the 2016 Quantitative Economics paper "Perturbation Methods for Markov-Switching DSGE Models."

 [ZIP] The C/C++ and Dynare 4.2 code for the 2013 Econometrica paper "Land-Price Dynamics and Macroeconomic Fluctuations."
 For the C/C++code, click on C_Cpp_Library4LWZpaper.zip and C_Cpp_Code4LWZpaper.zip.
 For the Dynare 4.2 code, click on DynareCode4LWZpaper.zip.
 The most recent C/C++ code should be downloaded by clicking on PublicCodeECMA_LWZ.zip.

 [ZIP] The Matlab code for Conditional Forecasts in Dynamic Multivariate Models by Waggoner and Zha (Review of Economics and Statistics 1999).
 Click on Cfprob.zip (80KB) to download.